Contact High: N.O.R.E

 Sean Price, he was one of the greatest and I’m honored to have photographed him.
 The entire Duck Down [Music] crew is great people.
 I photographed him several times and earned a lot of creative trust which lead to me working with Duck Down on several projects.

 You’re also known for doing a lot of live concert shooting and backstage shots.
 Why did you start shooting in this way?

 I started shooting at the Knitting Factory where I would throw up a backdrop and shoot these portrait style images.
 I called it the Backstage project.
 I met a lot of MCs that way and a lot of them were early in their careers.
 I also started documenting backstage at the Brooklyn Hip-Hop Festival and also Knitting Factory.
 The final show at the Knitting Factory was the Rakim show, and he happens to be my favorite MC of all time.
 That night, Rakim turned to me from the stage and was like, ‘Yo, picture man, get this shot.”

 Follow PhotoRob on Instagram

-The Contact High Project, conceived by Vikki Tobak and published on MASS APPEAL, will culminate in a book and exhibition.
+The Contact High Project, conceived and curated by Vikki Tobak will culminate in a book and exhibition.
 Check out the Contact High website, Facebook, Instagram, or Twitter for more info.